Alcohol-Free: Composition

-Commercial performance
+Reception

+Billboard ranked "Alcohol-Free" the 89th best song of 2021, writing that "Music history is littered with classic booze bangers, but far rarer is the pop jewel that sings of sobriety while remaining absolutely intoxicating."
+The song was ranked at number 71 on Pitchfork's readers polls for the 100 best songs of the year.
+It also appeared in unranked lists of the best K-pop songs of 2021 by CNN Philippines, Marie Claire, The National, and Teen Vogue.

-"Alcohol-Free" peaked at number 41 on the Billboard Global 200 and spent 8 weeks on the chart.
+Commercially, "Alcohol-Free" peaked at number 41 on the Billboard Global 200 and spent 8 weeks on the chart.
 In Japan, the song peaked at number 19 on the Billboard Japan Hot 100.
 In South Korea, it peaked at number 6 on the Gaon Digital Chart and at number 7 on the K-pop Hot 100.

-Promotion

-Twice performed "Alcohol-Free" on The Ellen DeGeneres Show on the day of its release, June 9.